-The Portland Forecast Office will continue to experiment with a concept similar to the NWCC Dryness Levels, using zone-average ERC percentiles.
+The Portland Forecast Office will continue to use zone-average ERC percentiles.
 The ERC values for all RAWS sites within the Portland Fire weather area will be evaluated daily, and then an overall zone color-code assigned: For a YELLOW or BROWN zone designation, one-half or more RAWS within a zone must have an individual ERC value at or above the 71st percentile.

-70th PERCENTILE VALUE or less = GREEN

-71st - 79th PERCENTILE VALUE = YELLOW

-80th PERCENTILE or greater = BROWN
+70th PERCENTILE VALUE or less = GREEN 71st - 79th PERCENTILE VALUE = YELLOW 80th PERCENTILE or greater = BROWN